May 13, 2020

 What does the future hold for compliance and regulation?

 The regulatory landscape is changing at pace.
-New technologies, different ways of working, and an increase in non-financial risks are shifting the compliance focus for both financial institutions and the regulators.
+New technologies, different ways of working, and an increase in non-financial risks are shifting the compliance focus for both financial institutions and regulators.

 With rapid change afoot, it can be hard to anticipate what might happen next, especially when trying to keep up with the changes and challenges of the here and now.